gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

       --from-literal=client_secret=$CLIENT_SECRET
     ```

-1. And use this secret as the backend configuration for Cloud IAP
+1. And use this Secret as the backend configuration for Cloud IAP.

     ```yaml
     apiVersion: cloud.google.com/v1beta1